denyahnov/xrc-autoscore/README.md

 # xRC Autoscorer
-Auto alignment and scoring script for xRC simulator Purely for assisted driving rather than complete automation
+Auto alignment and scoring script for xRC simulator.
+Used for assisted driving rather than complete automation

-Does not work in Multiplayer
+### Does not work in Multiplayer

 Supports Xbox 360 Controller (Controller Selection soon)